paavan-mit-1234/trading_bot/README.md

 # Trading Bot for Binance Futures Testnet (USDT-M)

+Built as my submission for the AI Agent Development internship at Primetrade.ai.

 A small Python command line tool I wrote to place orders on the Binance Futures Testnet.
 It supports Market, Limit and Stop-Limit orders, validates what you type before sending anything, and writes a log file of every request